Nathalieguimaraes/MarineAnimalClassifier/README.md

-# Marine_Animal_Classifier
-This project is a service for marine animals, classification, using a DL model fine-tuned.

 <h1>Marine Animal Classifier</h1>

 This project is a web-based classifier for marine animals, utilizing a deep learning model fine-tuned on a custom dataset sourced from Kaggle.
 It allows users to upload an image and receive predictions of the type of marine animal in the image.
 The application is packaged as a Docker container and deployed to a local Kubernetes cluster using Minikube.